4Players/odin-sdk-unity/README.md

 ## Samples

-We ship a set of samples with the Unity SDK.
-To Import them into your project, open the Package Manager and hit import on the example you want to try.
+We ship a sample package with the Unity SDK, which contains several examples and a demo scene.
+To import it into your project, open the Package Manager and hit import on the example you want to try.

 ![Package Manager](https://developers.4players.io/images/odin/unity_import.png)

-#### Minimal Example

-A very basic client for custom scripting to interact with 4Players ODIN.

-#### Simple Room Join Example

-A very basic client to automatically join a specified room for testing.

-#### Push-to-Talk Example

-Provides the same functionality as the simple room join, but with PTT support.

-#### Audio 3D Example

-Showcase for Unity AudioSource handing with positional audio.

 ## Troubleshooting